Mikesch-mp/icingaweb2-module-grafana/doc/06-create-grafana-dashboards-influxdb.md

 ## Add Panel (Graph)

-Now we add a new `Panel` to our dashboard, click on the 3 points in the left side of the row and choos `Add Panel`
+Now we add a new `Panel` to our dashboard, click on the 3 points in the left side of the row and choose `Add Panel`

 ![Add Panel](images/06-dashboard-add-panel.png)